cj4ck/42-ft_printf/README.md

 # General concepts of the project
 - ==This project is pretty straightforward, It's goal is to recode printf.==
+- I am very proud of this project because I made it in only one file.
 ###  Implementation the following conversions:
 - `%c` Prints a single character.
 -  `%s` Prints a string (as defined by the common C convention).